 One simple way to kill mold is to use vinegar.
 Fill a spray bottle with vinegar, and then spray the mold with the vinegar.

-The acidity of the vinegar should weaken and eventually kill the mold.
+The acidity of the vinegar (from acetic acid) should weaken and eventually kill the mold.
 However, you may need to apply the vinegar a few times for it to take full effect.

 First of all, if the mold is mature, you may spread the spores when you move it.
 This can make the mold problem in your mulch worse in the long run.

 To avoid this, cover the mold with a bag (ideally a biodegradable one) before you dig it up.
 This also gives you an easier way to move the mold after digging.

 There is also the danger of breathing in mold spores when doing this kind of work.
 Exposure to some types of mold can cause symptoms similar to a cold.